idaholab/moose/modules/geochemistry/doc/content/modules/geochemistry/geochemistry_database_reader.md

 5. A list of gases whose fugacity will be fixed, at least for some time at some spatial location.

-#### The elimination process
+#### Eliminating equilibrium redox species

-At this stage, the Reader computes what species may be eliminated from the database.
+All redox species that are in equilibrium with the aqueous solution may be eliminated from the database.
+From the list of all redox components, the following are removed:

+- any redox components specified in the user's list of basis components (these are in disequilibrium), and
+- any redox species that are governed by kinetic rate laws.

+The remaining redox species are in equilibrium.
+They may be eliminated by using their reactions that are specified in the database.
+This must be performed from "top to bottom" in the database file, since redox species can occur in other redox species' reactions.

+#### Eliminating unimportant species

+Having eliminated all equilibrium redox species, the Reader can eliminate species that are unimportant in the simulation.
 It retains species only if:

 1. they are in the list of basis components specified by the user, or
 2. their dynamics is governed by kinetic rates, or